bravosierra99/SimpleStatusClient/README.md

 - Components are identified by ID, which is calculated by hashing the name (or by calling the base functions and providing it directly e.g. `APIClient.set_status_base`).
   - *DUPLICATE NAMES OVERWRITE*.
   - This is by design, if you want to update your configuration and or status you can do it without jumping through any hoops.
 Simply send a new configuration or status.
 That being said if you have code in multiple places using the same id... they will be stepping on each other
-- This library is provided as a convience, the REST API is full accessible and you can write your own interface if you would like.
+- This library is provided as a convenience, the REST API is full accessible and you can write your own interface if you would like.
   - I promise to keep this library up to date and working to the best of my ability.
 Maybe I'll even write tests for it.